leandromoreira/digital_video_introduction/README.md

 ### H264 bitstream

-The AVC (H264) standard defines that the information will be send in **macro frames** (in the network sense), called **[NAL](https://en.wikipedia.org/wiki/Network_Abstraction_Layer)** (Network Abstraction Layer).
-The main goal of the NAL is the provision of a "network-friendly" video representation, this standard must work on TVs (stream based), Internet (packet based) among others.
+The AVC (H264) standard defines that the information will be sent in **macro frames** (in the network sense), called **[NAL](https://en.wikipedia.org/wiki/Network_Abstraction_Layer)** (Network Abstraction Layer).
+The main goal of the NAL is the provision of a "network-friendly" video representation, this standard must work on TVs (stream based), the Internet (packet based) among others.

 ![NAL units H264](/i/nal_units.png "NAL units H264")

-There is a **[synchronization marker](https://en.wikipedia.org/wiki/Frame_synchronization)** to define the boundaries among the NAL's units.
+There is a **[synchronization marker](https://en.wikipedia.org/wiki/Frame_synchronization)** to define the boundaries of the NAL's units.
 Each synchronization marker holds a value of `0x00 0x00 0x01` except to the very first one which is `0x00 0x00 0x00 0x01`.
 If we run the **hexdump** on the generated h264 bitstream, we can identify at least three NALs in the beginning of the file.

 ![synchronization marker on NAL units](/i/minimal_yuv420_hex.png "synchronization marker on NAL units")

-As we said before, the decoder needs to know not only the picture data but also the details of the video, frame, colors, used parameters and others.
+As we said before, the decoder needs to know not only the picture data but also the details of the video, frame, colors, used parameters, and others.
 The **first byte** of each NAL defines its category and **type**.

 | NAL type id  | Description  |
 |---  |---|